 How to Make Maple Glazed Pecans

-Maple Glazed Pecans can be a delicious sweet treat, a toasted crunchy topping for ice cream or to decorate your holiday dessert.
+Maple Glazed Pecans can be a delicious sweet treat, a toasted crunchy topping for ice cream or a lovely edible decoration for your Thanksgiving Sweet Potato Pie.

-Made on the stovetop, pecan halves are toasted and browned in a dry pan, coated in maple syrup and allowed to cool.
+Made on the stovetop in a non-stick pan rather than the oven.
+Pecan halves are toasted and browned in a dry pan, coated in maple syrup and allowed to cool.
 So easy to make, they are delicious in salads, topping an ice cream sundae, cheesecake or pretty much any dessert really.

 I am of the firm belief that the quality of the ingredients make a dish even better.
 This statement could not be more fitting than when it comes to maple syrup.
 Good maple syrup should be not too sweet and taste wonderfully maple-y.
 It should also be 100% maple and not maple flavored syrup.